 But if you are using the web player mode, you only need to open your target songs on the web player, and click on "Click to add".
 The songs will be shown on a popup, where you can pick songs.
 Then click on "Add".

 Step 4 Converting Apple Songs to Common Formats

-If you want to add more songs to the task list, you can click on the "+Add" button in the top-left corner.
+If you want to add more songs to the task list, you can click on the "Add More" button in this interface.
 Lastly, hit on the "Convert" button to initiate the conversion process.
 It will be processed at a faster speed.

 Step 5 Freely Use the Converted Apple Songs

 When you are prompted that the Apple songs are downloaded successfully, you can open the output folder and check the Apple downloads.
+Or you can go to the "Converted" tab of TuneCable to check your download history.
 Now, you own these Apple songs for real and you can freely use them, such as burning the Apple music to CDs, adding the Apple music to programs, transferring the Apple music to other devices, or playing the Apple songs via other media players.